Wesley-Rorije/Amyloid-protein/READme.txt

 https://nbviewer.jupyter.org/urls/bitbucket.org/mkempenaar/pypovray/raw/master/manual/install_and_configure.ipynb
 To use the program in windows you need to open the terminal and go the folder of the .py file with cd.
-And type in the .py you want to run. (e.g., ‘template_animation.py’ in the terminal) And if the consoleasks you to overwrite the file type agree with pressing 'y' button.
+And type in the .py you want to run. (e.g., ‘template_animation.py’ in the terminal) And if the console asks you to overwrite the file type agree with pressing 'y' button.